irmen/Pyro4/docs/source/tutorials.rst

     tutorial running in the form presented here.
 Basically it enables Pyro to transfer actual Python objects to remote calls, instead of only simple types such as lists and strings.
     In other chapters the meaning of this setting will be explained in more detail.
+    Normally the best is to use the default setting here, but for this particular tutorial that is not possible.
+To show some features of Pyro here, we make an exception and tell Pyro to use a different setting that allows this tutorial to work in the current form.

 main